Have a look at some of the most frequently asked questions relating to compliance.

-Biocair deal with regulations that govern the transport, import and export of materials associated with the pharmaceutical, biotechnology and medical research communities, so when we refer to Regulatory Compliance we mean that we work to and abide by those regulations, as well as industry, client and our own internal standards.
+Biocair deals with regulations that govern the transport, import and export of materials associated with the pharmaceutical, biotechnology and medical research communities, so when we refer to Regulatory Compliance we mean that we work to and abide by those regulations, as well as industry, client and our own internal standards.

 The difficulty in ensuring regulatory compliance lies in the sheer volume of regulation.
 There are local, national and international regulations; regulations that govern the transport of material; regulations that govern the export of material; regulations that govern the import of material, and all of these regulations are subject to constant change.